Neural Optimal Transport with General Cost Functionals: Maximin Reformulation of the General OT

-If $\mathcal{F}$ is strictly convex in $\pi$, we have $T^{*}\in \arginf_{T}\widetilde{\mathcal{L}}(v^{*},T)\Leftrightarrow T^{*}$ is a stochastic OT map. \end{corollary} From our results it follows that by solving \eqref{min-max-dual-T} and obtaining an optimal saddle point $(v^{*},T^{*})$, one gets a stochastic OT map $T^{*}$.
-To ensure that all the solutions are OT maps, one may consider adding strictly convex regularizers to $\mathcal{F}$ with a small weight, e.g., \underline{conditional interaction energy}, see Appendices \ref{sec-strongly-convex} and \ref{sec-kernel} which is also known as the conditional kernel variance \citep{korotin2023kernel}.
+Furthermore, if $\mathcal{F}$ is strictly convex in $\pi$, then \eqref{got-primal-form} permits the unique OT plan $\pi^*$.
+In this case, $T^{*}\in \arginf_{T}\mathcal{L}(v^{*},T)\Leftrightarrow T^{*}$ is a stochastic OT map.\end{theorem} From our results it follows that by solving \eqref{min-max-dual} and obtaining an optimal saddle point $(v^{*},T^{*})$, one gets a stochastic OT map $T^{*}$.
+To ensure that all the solutions are OT maps, one may consider adding strictly convex regularizers to $\mathcal{F}$ with a small weight, e.g., \underline{conditional interaction energy}, see Appendix \ref{sec-strongly-convex} which is also known as the conditional kernel variance \citep{korotin2023kernel}.